lanacleto/dsa-implementations-ts/README.md

         ```
         *You can customize the `tsconfig.json` later if needed.*

-3.  **Execute an Algorithm:**
+3.  **Execute an Implementation:**
     Use `ts-node` (via `npx` to ensure you're using the locally installed version) to run the desired TypeScript file:
     ```bash
-    npx ts-node path/to/the/algorithm/index.ts
+    npx ts-node path/to/the/concept/index.ts
     ```
     For example, to run the Binary Search implementation:
     ```bash